CollinsDv/alx-low_level_programming/0x0A-argc_argv/README.md

 # `C - argc and argv
-## This was an exercise to practice on the use main with the default parameter arguments
+**This was an exercise to practice on the use main with the default parameter arguments.**

 ### `0-whatsmyname.c` -  *This prints the name of a program that is being executed.
 It is usually the value in the **argv[0]** index.*
 ### `1-args.c` -